srbellala/BIOE484_Sp25_Final_Project/generate_seed/README.md

 # Uterus Segmentation Seed Generation

-This project provides two modular pipelines to generate seed points for segmenting the **mouse uterus** from **T2-weighted MRI slices**.
+This project provides two modular pipelines to generate seed points for segmenting the **mouse uterus** from **T2***-weighted MRI slices**.
 The seeds can be used to initialize segmentation algorithms like watershed, region growing, or nnU-Net.

 ## 🧠 Purpose

 Segmenting the mouse uterus from whole-body MR scans can be challenging due to variations in image contrast and abdominal signal.
 This toolkit offers two adaptive pipelines:

-- **Frangi-based pipeline**: Ideal for images where the abdominal cavity contains significant signal (e.g. intestines, bladder).
+- **Frangi-based pipeline**: Ideal for images where the abdominal cavity contains significant signal from fat.
-- **Morphology-based pipeline**: Best suited when the abdominal cavity appears mostly empty (dark background), and uterus is a prominent blob.
+- **Morphology-based pipeline**: Best suited when the abdominal cavity's fat is suppressed, and uterus is a prominent blob.

 ---